leifalire/IT-Notes/README.md

 # IT-Notes
-My Quick notes for IT itmes
+My Quick notes for IT items